This Healthy Living Books Reviews Page contains a growing list of our favorite Healthy Living and Healthy Thinking books!

-By James Balch and Phyllis Balch
+Prescription for Nutritional Healing By James Balch and Phyllis Balch

 Prescription for Nutritional Healing is an absolute necessity if you’re interested in learning about natural approaches to healing for many common ailments.
 It is one of the first reference books we consult whenever a health issue comes up.

 We have referred to its various chapters numerous times over the years while improving our family’s health.
 We’ve used it to research alternative remedies for issues like Asthma, digestive problems, Lyme’s disease, styes in the eye, joint pain and others.
 It is very practical in explaining the benefits of vitamins and minerals in our bodies.

 Essential Guide to Prescription Drugs By James J. Rybacki Pharm.D. and James W. Long, MD

 If you or a loved on regularly takes prescription drugs (and more than 50% of us do) you’ll want to see the research that is in this book.
-Knowledge is power and you’ll find yourself asking your doctor probing questions about alternative drugs and ways to save money.
+Knowledge is power.
+You’ll find yourself asking your doctor probing questions about alternative drugs and ways to save money.

 Another great resource is the annually updated guide from Consumer Reports, “The Complete Guide to Prescription and Non-Prescription Drugs.”

-The Womanly Art of Breastfeeding
+The Womanly Art of Breastfeeding La Leche League

 The Womanly Art of Breastfeeding is published by Ballentine Books and promotes La Leche League International.
 The organization is a lifesaver for those women who want to breastfeed their babies, but don’t have anyone who can mentor them through the process.